Frequently Asked Questions:

 - 4. How to access the SOLAR system?

-- 6. How to enroll for the Direct Deposit program?
+- 6. How to enroll in the Direct Deposit program?

 - 7. How to login to the Stony Brook email account?